 Tool Debt: How to Get Out and Stay Out

 The tool truck rolls up every week like clockwork.
 Shiny new tools, easy payments, "only $25 a week."
-Before you know it, you owe $15,000 on tools and you're making weekly payments that eat into the flat rate hours you're flagging to pay for those tools.
-It's a cycle designed to keep you on the treadmill.
+Before most techs realize what happened, they owe $15,000-$30,000 on tools and they are making weekly payments that eat into the flat rate hours they flag to pay for those tools.
+It is a cycle, and it is designed to keep you on the treadmill.

 The Math Nobody Does

 That $25/week tool payment sounds small until you do the annual math: $1,300 per year.
-Over a 10-year career, that's $13,000 — and that's just one tool account.
-Many techs have two or three running simultaneously with Snap-on, Matco, and Mac.
-Some techs are paying $100-150/week in tool payments.
+Over a 10-year career, that is $13,000 — and that is just one tool account.
+Most techs in this trade have two or three accounts running simultaneously with Snap-on, Matco, and Mac.
+At $100-$150/week in combined payments, you are looking at $5,200-$7,800 per year going straight to the tool truck.

-Now do the real math: at a $25/hour flat rate, $150/week in tool payments means you're working 6 hours per week just to pay for your tools.
-That's almost a full day of labor — every single week — going to the tool truck.
+Now do the real math: at a $25/hour flat rate, $150/week in tool payments means you are working 6 hours per week just to pay for your tools.
+That is almost a full day of labor — every single week — going to the tool truck.
+And here is what makes it worse: if you took that same $150/week and invested it in an S&P 500 index fund, over 20 years at historical average returns, that turns into roughly $495,000.
+The tool truck is not just taking your money today.
+It is taking your future wealth.

 The Escape Plan